 Some trained operatives may go “undercover” to infiltrate criminal organizations such as gangs, cults, organized crime units such as the mafia, and even religious organizations.
 Personnel who go undercover don’t resemble the typical uniformed cop.
 They assimilate into the community they are trying to infiltrate by wearing the same clothes, frequenting the same bars and restaurants, and engaging in similar activities.

 Some police officer duties may include crowd control, counter-terrorism, surveillance, child protection, VIP protection, and investigation techniques into major crimes, such as fraud, rape, murder, gang violence, or drug trafficking.

 In addition, officers must have essential skills such as sound decision-making, understanding legal compliance, and good at handling pressure.
 Also, cops must be good at dealing with Uncertainty, Lifting, Physical Fitness, Judgment, Objectivity, Dependability, Emotional Control, and Integrity.

 - Associations and Industry Groups – Get connected to other industry experts and start networking today.

-- Training Resources – Find out where to get the skills you need to be successful in the field.
+- Police Training – Find out what is required to become a police officer and where to get the skills you need to be successful in the field.